LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    document read in using `pdf_read`.
 Instead, Lasso is able to overlay text, graphics, and other elements on the PDF.

-Once an existing PDF document has been cast as a Lasso object using `pdf_read`, it may be added to a pdf_doc object using the `pdf-doc->insertPage` method.
+Once an existing PDF document has been read in as a Lasso object using `pdf_read`, it may be added to a pdf_doc object using the `pdf-doc->insertPage` method.

 .. member:: pdf_doc->insertPage(pdf::pdf_read, number::integer, ...)

    Inserts a page from a pdf_read object into a pdf_doc object.
-Requires the name of a pdf_read variable, followed by a comma and the number of the page to insert.
+Requires a reference to a pdf_read object, followed by a comma and the number of the page to insert.
 This method has many optional parameters for specifying how an existing page should be inserted into a pdf_doc oject.
 These parameters are explained below.

    +--------------------+------------------------------------------------------+
    |Optional Parameters |Description                                           |